sayandas1/Diatoz-assignment/README.md

-main.tf: Contains the Terraform configuration for setting up AWS resources. variables.tf: Defines input variables for the Terraform configuration. buildspec.yml: Specifies the build phases and commands for CodeBuild. imagedefinitions.json: Defines the Docker image to deploy to ECS.
+main.tf: Contains the Terraform configuration for setting up AWS resources. variables.tf: Defines input variables for the Terraform configuration. buildspec.yml: Specifies the build phases and commands for CodeBuild.
 .github/workflows/main.yml: GitHub Actions workflow for CI/CD pipeline.